10 Famous Female Magicians That Changed History!

 Aside from being a member of the Society of American Magicians, the International Brotherhood of Magicians, the Academy of Magical Arts, and Hollywood's Magic Castle, Kramer was also named Female Magician of the year by the International Magicians Society.

 She has performed around the world in English, French, Spanish, and Swahili.
 Currently, she headlines her own show at Westgate Resort & Casino in Las Vegas.
+Treat yourself to Jen Kramer tickets and try to unlock the mystery behind the magic!

 2 | Misty Lee | Misty Lee is a professional magician, magic consultant, actress, and comedian.
 Her career in magic began when a friend asked if she could assist in his act.
 She agreed and fell in love with magic.
 Lee was mentored by both Mentalist Max Haven and Illusionist Jonathan Pendragon.